Scope & Methodology

 Cost per Available Seat Mile (CASM)—the total operating cost divided by available seat miles—is the standard industry metric for cost efficiency.
 In FY2024:

-• Delta CASM: 19.30 cents (highest among majors, reflecting labor costs and premium positioning)
+- Delta CASM: 19.30 cents (highest among carriers, reflecting labor costs and premium positioning)

-• United CASM: 16.70 cents (midrange, reflecting efficient route network)
+- United CASM: 16.70 cents (reflecting efficient route network)

-• American CASM: 17.61 cents (higher burden due to legacy cost structure and debt service)
+- American CASM: 17.61 cents (reflecting legacy cost structure and debt service)

-• Southwest CASM: 12-13 cents (low-cost but higher than ULCCs due to crew benefits and secondary airport constraints)
+- Southwest CASM: 12-13 cents (lower than legacy carriers but higher than ULCCs due to crew benefits)

-• Frontier/Allegiant CASM: 8-10 cents (ultra-low-cost, achieved through aggressive cost controls and ancillary pricing)
+- Frontier/Allegiant CASM: 8-10 cents (ultra-low-cost through aggressive cost controls and ancillary pricing)

 Hub-and-Spoke vs. Point-to-Point Models

-Hub-and-Spoke Model concentrates flights through major hub cities, where passengers connect between flights.
-Delta operates major hubs at Atlanta (ATL, 68 million annual enplanements, 70%+ Delta share), Detroit, Minneapolis, and Salt Lake City.
+Hub-and-Spoke Model concentrates flights through hub cities, where passengers connect between flights.
+Delta operates hubs at Atlanta (ATL, 108 million annual passengers in 2024, 70%+ Delta share), Detroit, Minneapolis, and Salt Lake City.
 This model requires large gate holdings, extensive ground infrastructure, and coordination of multiple flights.
 Hub dominance creates competitive advantages: higher yields on connecting traffic, corporate contract pricing power, and network effects (each new spoke destination increases hub value).
-However, hub models create infrastructure cost burdens, including substantial terminal leases and gate assignments.
+However, hub models create infrastructure cost burdens and gate assignment complexity.

 Point-to-Point Model, exemplified by Southwest, operates direct flights between city pairs without extensive hub infrastructure.
 Southwest operates from secondary airports (Love Field in Dallas, Midway in Chicago, Oakland) where it achieves lower rents and congestion.
 Point-to-point models reduce ground infrastructure costs and enable higher aircraft utilization (more flights per aircraft per day).
 However, point-to-point models sacrifice connecting traffic yields and limit network scope.